-Machine Learning Crash Course for Physicists in Three Easy Chapters
+Machine Learning Crash Course for Physicists in Three Easy Lessons

-Machine Learning Crash Course for Physicists in Three Easy Chapters#
+Machine Learning Crash Course for Physicists in Three Easy Lessons#

 This online book teaches machine learning to a physicist in three easy chapters.
-You should be able to work through them in three hours, provided you know how to use python and have worked with numpy before.
+You should be able to work through them in three to four hours total, provided you know how to use python and have worked with numpy before.
+You can run the code examples in your browser, without any installation, by clicking on the rocket (taking you to Google colab).

 • The first chapter shows how to minimize the energy of a mechanical structure, relaxing it to equilibrium.
 This teaches how to use automatic gradients and adaptive-stepsize gradient descent.